 I wish I could go back in time to the days when schools had mandatory summer vacations.
 The time has changed and so have we.
 But my craving for summer vacations is still the same.
 As summer approaches, the craving for planning next vacation officially begins to kick in!
-And for this summer, I had planned to visit south of India to beat the scorching heat in Delhi NCR 🙂
+And for this summer, I had planned to visit south of India to beat the scorching heat in Delhi NCR 🙂 Here is the day wise itinerary to uncover the best places in Ooty and Coonoor.

 We booked the hotel and cab well in advance to avoid a long weekend rush.
 Here are the details-